Merlier Sprints To Giro 18th Stage Win As Pogacar Keeps Lead - UrduPoint

 "It would be nice to have 3-3 but we will see," added Merlier.

-Pogacar is seven minutes and 42 seconds ahead of Daniel Martinez with three stages left as he closes in on overall victory in the Italian Grand Tour.
+Pogacar is seven minutes and 42 seconds ahead of Daniel Martinez with three stages left as he closes in on overall victory.

 Recent Stories